Fsoft-AIC/GROOT/README.md

     - [Optimization](#optimization)

 ## Introduction
-This is the official implementation of the manuscript "GROOT: Effective Design of Biological Sequences with Limited Experimental Data".
+This is the official implementation of the paper "GROOT: Effective Design of Biological Sequences with Limited Experimental Data".

 ![GROOT](./static/framework.png)

 ## Dependencies
-The [`environment.yaml`](environment.yml) file conains the necessary dependencies to run GROOT.
-It requires Python 3.10, CUDA version 11.8 to run the main pipeline.
+The [`environment.yaml`](environment.yml) file contains the necessary dependencies to run GROOT.
+It requires Python 3.10 and CUDA version 11.8 to run the main pipeline.

 ## Installation